Lint#

 Image Lint#

-To comply with Docker best practices, we are using the Hadolint tool to analyse each Dockerfile.
+To comply with Docker best practices, we are using the Hadolint tool to analyze each Dockerfile.

 Ignoring Rules#